jefmeijvis/www.jefmeijvis.com/content/029-google-chrome-gemini-nano/index.md

 You can see from the results here below that a short single word (or number) takes a good second to generate.
 For longer responses you can see it approaches 10 seconds fairly quick.
 With similar laptops you can't really use this model for longer or more complicated usecases.
-However, with the continuous increase in available compute, and the models getting more and more efficient, this can only become more and more impressive in the future.
+However, with the continuous increase in available compute, and the models getting more and more efficient, this can only become more impressive in the future.

 ![A small chat session requires some patience on my device [medium]](images/chat-example-light.png)